All Episodes Plain Text Favourite

 And she's experiencing culture shock there because she shows up and people don't want her making tons of noise all the time.

-But actually, you guys should debate this because I want to read through this and find like the best quote, and I'd forgotten from it.
+But actually, you guys should debate this because I want to read through this and find the best quote, and I'd forgotten from it.

 In the library?

-Yes, she was upset that she was told to not make loud noise in the library.
+She was upset that she was told to not make loud noise in the library.

 I soon realized that silence was more than the absence of noise, it was an aesthetic to be revered.